 If you get less than 3 hours of sunlight per day around large trees or the edge of your house, pine straw beds will be necessary.

-Elite Tall Fescue needs about 3 hours of sun, and our shade-tolerant warm-season grasses require a minimum of 4 hours direct sunlight per day, but if your lawn receives at least that amount of sun, you’ll want to consider planting grass instead of pine straw to make your investment count!
+Elite Tall Fescue needs about 3-4 hours of sun, and our shade-tolerant warm-season grasses require a minimum of 4 hours direct sunlight per day (non-shade tolerant types like Tifway Bermudagrass require 8 hours).
+If your lawn receives at least those amounts of sun, consider planting grass instead of pine straw to make your investment count!

 Make the Switch